lewispak/eCom-Store/README.md

 <a href="https://hokostore.online/" target="_blank">To view live demo, click here.</a>

-If you have any questions you can contact me on the details below.
+If you have any questions, please don't hesitate to reach out.

-Contact:
+**Contact**:
 <br>
 <a href="https://www.linkedin.com/in/lewispakoti/" target="_blank">Linkedin</a>
 <br>